 Colorado is a member of the World-Class Instructional Design and Assessment (WIDA) Consortium.
 ACCESS for ELLs is the state required large-scale language proficiency test for K-12 English language learners (ELLs).
 The purpose of ACCESS for ELLs is to monitor student progress in English language proficiency on an annual basis and to serve as a criterion to aid in determining when ELLs have attained language proficiency comparable to that of their English-proficient peers.
 This assessment is given to all students identified as English language learners in grades K-12.

-Colorado Measures of Academic Success (CMAS): PARCC English Language Arts / Literacy and Mathematics Assessments+
+Colorado Measures of Academic Success (CMAS): English Language Arts, Mathematics, Science Assessments+

 Naglieri Nonverbal Ability Test 2 (NNAT2)*